Wendy Welton Fine Art

 • I make my own panels and my own frames.
 It gives me control (time, aesthetic...) and I just like making stuff.
 Plus I think it’s greener.

-• I typically donate 10% of my gross to local food banks - the NH Food Bank and Good Shepherd in Maine.
+• I donate 10% of my gross to local food banks - the NH Food Bank and Good Shepherd in Maine.
 "Art feeds the soul.
 The body runs on food."

 Education